-15 Best Open World RPGs Of All Time - Gameranx
+16 Best Open-World RPGs Of All Time - Gameranx

 - Genre: Action RPG, Hack and Slash

 Developed by 38 Studios, Kingdoms of Amalur: Reckoning is a 2012 action RPG.
-It was recently remasted for current-gen consoles, titled Kingdoms of Amalur: Re-Reckoning.
-An expansion also launched in 2021 called Fatesworn soon before the game’s tenth year anniversary.
+It was recently remasted for current-gen consoles, with the new release titled Kingdoms of Amalur: Re-Reckoning.
+An expansion also launched in 2021 called Fatesworn prior to the game’s tenth year anniversary.
 This hack and slash title features five distinct regions, four playable races, and three class trees with 22 abilities per tree.
-The game is set in the Faelands, home to the immortal Fae of the Summer and Winter Courts where players can travel throughout the open world, fighting enemies.
+The game is set in the Faelands, home to the immortal Fae of the Summer and Winter Courts, where players can travel throughout the open world, fighting a collection of unique and fantastical enemies.

 - Release: 2002